 Notification of the intention to enter into a marriage or civil partnership is made by submitting a legal declaration to the local registry office.
 Such notification is called "give notice".

-To make such a notification, you should first make an appointment with your local registry office.
+You should first make an appointment with your local registry office to make such a notification.
 Please remember that a person submitting a notice of intention to enter into a marriage or civil partnership must live for at least seven days in the relevant registration district before submitting the notice to the registry office.
-If a couple lives in 2 different registration districts, each of them must, separately, submit a notification to the local registry office assigned to each partner's place of residence (such notifications do not need to be submitted on the same day).
+Suppose a couple lives in 2 different registration districts.
+In that case, each of them must separately submit a notification to the local registry office assigned to each partner's place of residence (such notifications do not need to be submitted on the same day).

-If one of the partners intending to marry or form a civil partnership is from outside the UK, such notice must be given in the presence of the couple as a whole, unless one of you has British or Irish nationality or settled or pre-settled status under the EU Settlement Scheme.
-The couple must submit this type of notification jointly to the registry office in the district, where at least one of the partners lives for seven days or more.
+Suppose one of the partners intending to marry or form a civil partnership is from outside the UK.
+In that case, such notice must be given in the presence of the couple as a whole unless one of you has British or Irish nationality or settled or pre-settled status under the EU Settlement Scheme.
+The couple must submit this type of notification jointly to the registry office in the district where at least one of the partners lives for seven days or more.

 Due to Brexit regulations, you should bear in mind that if one of the partners submitted the notification himself before July 1, 2021, then, unfortunately, you will have to "give notice" again, this time together and not separately.

 Documents you'll need to give notice

 When you make an appointment with the registry office, the clerk will ask you to bring the following original documents to the meeting:

 Details of the venue and the planned date of the wedding and marriage ceremony